-- It embodies a framework of principles of corporate governance and good practices designed to promote greater transparency and a high level of professionalism and competence; - It ensures the alignment of interests across the organisation, specifically among shareholders, members of the governing bodies, directors and officers and other employees of the Company; - It encourages shareholder participation in the life of the Company; - It fosters the efficiency and competitiveness of Corticeira Amorim
+- It embodies a framework of principles of corporate governance and good practices designed to promote greater transparency and a high level of professionalism and competence; - It ensures the alignment of interests across the organisation, specifically among shareholders, members of the governing bodies, directors and officers and other employees of the Company: - It encourages shareholder participation in the life of the Company; - It fosters the efficiency and competitiveness of Corticeira Amorim.

-Corticeira Amorim encourages an internal reflection on corporate governance structures and practices adopted by the Company by comparing their efficiency with the potential benefits to be gained from implementing other practices and/or measures prescribed in the CMVM Corporate Governance Act or by other organisations.
+Corticeira Amorim encourages an internal reflection on corporate governance structures and practices adopted by the Company by comparing their efficiency with the potential benefits to be gained from implementing other practices and/or measures established as a reference in the Corporate Governance Code (the CMVM code up to 2017, and the IPCG code from 2018) or by other organisations.

 This matter - as well as Corticeira Amorim's organisational development issues - has been reviewed by the Executive Committee.
-Reflection on the corporate governance structure itself has been conducted by the Executive Committee - in the presence of the market relations officer - and by the Board of Directors.
+Reflection on the corporate governance structure itself has been conducted by the Executive Committee and by the Board of Directors.

 16. Articles of association rules on the procedural and material requirements governing the appointment and replacement of members of the Board of Directors, the Executive Board and the General and Supervisory Board, where applicable (Article 245-A/1/h).
 The rules governing the appointment and replacement of members to the board of directors are those provided for in law, in addition to a number of specific features set out in the Company's Articles of Association: